Event

 What is WWFes?

-Launched in Tokyo in 2009, WWFes is a physical arts festival run by a collective of dance artists.
-Its programs, which question the very environment in which artists create, emphasize the creative process and cutting-edge thinking.
-The curatorial system also brings together numerous artists, and the festival will celebrate its 12th anniversary in February 2026.
+Launched in Tokyo in 2009, WWFes is a performing arts festival run by a collective of dance artists.
+Its program is characterized by a questioning of the very environments in which artists create, with emphasis on the creative process and experimental approaches.
+The festival also operates through a curatorial system that involves a wide range of artists, and celebrates its twelfth edition in February 2026.

-Since 2021, WWFes has been held at multiple venues in Tokyo’s Minato Ward, including theaters, alternative spaces, and public spaces, with a broad theme of “place.”
-The festival’s focus on “Aroundness” is a keyword that refers to the unique environments that form around a place, accompanied by perceptions and memories, when the body traverses it.
-WWFes2026’s exploration of “alternative narratives and living space(s)” is an extension of this concept.
+Since 2021, WWFes has been held across multiple venues in Minato Ward in Tokyo including theaters, alternative spaces, and public spaces, under the theme of “place” in its broadest sense.
+Within this framework, the festival has focused on the concept of rahen (“aroundness”), a keyword that refers to the unique environment formed around a place, accompanied by perception and memory, as the body traverses it.
+The theme “alter ‘narrative’ & living space(s)” explored at WWFes2026 continues this line of inquiry.